-First of all, you need to have appliance moving tools.
-Before lifting the machine, you must protect the area you’re moving it through, especially if moving to a flat.
+Having all the equipment you need before lifting the machine is important.
+You must protect the area you’re moving through, especially if you’re moving to an apartment.
 Clear the path and set up floor protection for moving appliances.
 There are plastic furniture sliders that are more common and prevent scratches well.
 Still, something as simple as plywood or carpets can suffice, especially when moving appliances on hardwood floors.

 Step 2: Prepare the appliances for the move

 Different appliances require different preparation as well for you to move them safely.
 Here are some of the things you can do to prep before moving some common heavy appliances:

 Refrigerator: Remove the food from the inside and unplug the fridge.
 Then, let it defrost for 24 hours before the move to make sure all the moisture from the inside is gone.

 Stove and oven: Remove all the racks and grates, then tape the door shut to ensure none of the parts move or damage the machine.

 Washer and dryer: Clean the insides of these machines well, then let them air dry with the door open for 24 hours to ensure all the moisture is gone from the inside.